andreaippo/demo-tracing/README.md

 Should you use a different shell, you'll have to create your own run script by taking the commands found in `run.sh`.

+Send a request to the REST API via `curl localhost:8080/persons`.

+Open the Jaeger web UI at `localhost:16686` and you should see a new trace.

 ## Feedback

 For any feedback or appreciation, feel free to reach out via the [Issues section](https://github.com/andreaippo/demo-tracing/issues).